 From the Northern sector, column 3, about 69.1 percent were currently married, with their spouses living with them; 9.28 percent were married but with their spouses living outside; 8.1 percent were widowed; and 13.4 percent were divorced or separated from their spouses.
 In the Central sector, Column 5, about 79.6 percent were currently married, with their spouses living with them; 8.6 percent were married but with their spouses living elsewhere; 3.3 percent were widowed; and 8.7 percent were divorced or separated from their spouses.
-Further, in the Southern part of the country about 72.8 percent were currently married, with their spouses living with them; 6.2 percent were married but with their spouses living elsewhere; 8.2 percent were widowed; and 12.8 percent were divorced or separated from their spouses.
+Further, in the Southern part of the country about 72.8 percent were currently married, with their spouses living elsewhere; 8.2 percent were married but with their spouses living elsewhere; 8.2 percent were widowed; and 12.8 percent were divorced or separated from their spouses living elsewhere; 8.2 percent were widowed; and 12.8 percent were divorced or separated from their spouses.

 From Table 6, it can be observed that most respondents were or had been in a union of one form or the other before.
 In effect, therefore, one is able to infer from Table 6 that most of the respondents on the average were married with their spouses living with them.
-This might have a good effect on the head as he is likely to get support from the partner in terms of finance and ideas for decision-making (Patton, 1993).
+This might have a good effect on the head as he is likely to get support from the partner in terms of finance and ideas for decisionmaking (Patton, 1993).
 This trend of marital status was revealed in the GLSS 5 report (2008).